 The primary focus of the Adult Neuropsychology Postdoctoral Fellowship at University Hospitals Cleveland Medical Center is to provide advanced training and education in the competencies necessary for the specialized practice of clinical neuropsychology.
 At the completion of the program, fellows should be capable of independent patient care, research and teaching in a range of settings including academic medical centers, hospitals and private practice.

 UH Cleveland Medical Center is consistently recognized as one of the nation's best hospitals by U.S. News & World Report.
-In 2016 – 2017, UH Cleveland Medical Center was named among the country’s Top 50 in eight methodology-ranked specialties including neurology and neurosurgery.
+In 2019 – 2020, UH Cleveland Medical Center was named among the country’s Top 50 in eight methodology-ranked specialties (Neurology and Neurosurgery ranked in the Top 25).
 These results place UH Cleveland Medical Center in the top 1 percent of the nation’s 5,000 hospitals eligible for ranking every year.
 In addition to the exceptional care provided to patients, resident and fellowship training is included among the primary initiatives of University Hospitals, aligning with its mission: To Heal.
 To Teach.
 To Discover.